vpathuis/ultraheat/README.md

 Note: An (USB) IR reader is needed and connected to the machine running the python script

 WARNING: everytime this is called, battery time of the Ultraheat will go down by about 30 minutes!
-This package has been tested with the Landys & Gyr Ultraheat type UH50 (LUGCUH50).
-Other models are likely to work as well.
+This package has been tested with the Landys & Gyr Ultraheat type UH50 and T550.
+Other models are likely to work as well (please contact me if you want to help/test with adding support for other models).

 ## Using the python integration as API
 ```python